 - A minimum of three unconnected Trustees on your charity's Board.
 By unconnected we mean not related to each other; married or in a civil partnership with each other; in a relationship with each other or living together at the same address. - Recent independently examined or audited annual accounts.
 If your organisation is a newly registered charity which has not yet produced accounts, we'll ask you to send us details of an independent referee, a recent bank statement and a financial projection showing your organisation's expected income for its first year.
-We may also ask you to send us a copy of your most recent management accounts so that we can better understand your current financial position.. - A policy on Equality, Diversity and Inclusion.
+We may also ask you to send us a copy of your most recent management accounts so that we can better understand your current financial position. - A bank account in the name of your charity, with two unconnected people required to make every withdrawal or payment. - A policy on Equality, Diversity and Inclusion.
 We want to know that your organisation has a written agreement detailing how you will avoid discriminating against people, and how you will create a safe and inclusive atmosphere both within your workplace and for the people you support. - A safeguarding policy.
 If your organisation directly supports children and young people or vulnerable adults, we would expect you to have an appropriate policy document which sets out how you will keep them safe.
 Further information and resources can be found on the OSCR website here.